 What to order: Lunch menu noodle bowls for $14 to $18

 A $15 lunch is not exactly a cheap meal, but it’s the most economical way to experience one of Honolulu’s top restaurants.
 The Pig and the Lady is known for its Vietnamese fusion and gastropub-esque setting with communal tables and a lively bar.
-While dinner for two can easily approach $100 with drinks, a main, and dessert, lunch is far more economical, especially the noodle dishes and banh mi sandwiches that will get you out the door for less than $20.
-Fans of pho will find gourmet options with brisket or rare beef, or you can opt for a cold Kampachi noodle dish to beat the afternoon heat.
-This is one of Chinatown’s busiest restaurants, and a reservation is definitely recommended.
+While dinner for two can easily approach $100 with drinks, a main, and dessert, lunch is far more economical.
+We recommend the noodle dishes and banh mi sandwiches, both of which are under $20.
+Tip: This is one of Chinatown’s busiest restaurants, and a reservation is definitely recommended.

-What to order: No-frills Hawaiian fare and tataki sashimi for $5 to $12
+What to order: No-frills Hawaiian fare and tataki sashimi starting at $5

-What to order: Hawaiian fare, like the Kalua pig and Pipikaula short ribs for $13 to $15
+What to order: Hawaiian fare, like the Kalua pig and Pipikaula short ribs for under $20

-If you crave Hawaiian-style pork, Helena’s is your place.
-The Kalua Pig and Pipikaula short ribs combo is a great place to start for first-timers.
-Pipikaula ribs are made with a dry rub and have an exterior texture similar to beef jerky with a juicy interior.
+If you're craving Hawaiian-style pork, Helena’s is your place.
+The Kalua Pig and Pipikaula short ribs combo is a great place to start for first-timers (from $15.50).
+The ribs are made with a dry rub and have an exterior texture similar to beef jerky with a juicy interior.
 The dish traces back to the early days of Hawaiian cowboys (paniolos) in the 19th century when they'd snack on dried beef as they worked the ranch.
-Another hole-in-the-wall, Helena’s is open Tuesday through Friday from 10 a.m. to 7:30 p.m. and is cash only.
+Helena's is open Tuesday through Friday from 10 a.m. to 7:30 p.m. and is also cash-only.